- British Columbia, Canada, Marriage Index, 1872-1935 -

 Sister, Evelyn Willey (Jerome) Goodman of Beverly Hills, California.

-Sister, Ardythe McCormick of Nanoose Bay, BC.
+Sister, Ardythe McCormick of Nanoose Bay, B.C.

 Niece, Dianne Baron (Bill) of Thousand Oaks, California.